bediger4000/tree-pattern-matching/README.md

     (one (two three))
     ((one two) (three four))

-Pattern lists can contain '*' characters which represent "match anything", globbing-style wildcards.
-A '*' matches any subtree, or any leaf.

 ###Patterns

-Patterns match leaf node labels, and include '*' wildcards:
+Pattern lists can contain '\*' characters which represent "match anything", globbing-style wildcards.
+A '\*' matches any subtree, or any leaf.
+Any other character or string (besides parentheses and whitespace) matches a node name only.

 	$ ./test6 -p '(a *)' -s '((a b) (a c))'